ckenneytcd/SoftwareEngineering/README.md

 LCAjava: For my familiar programming language I chose java.
 I researched various solutions based on my experience with binary search trees and I settled on the one linked below.
+My prefered way of running unit tests is java is through eclipse.

 Testing instructions:
 Create a new java project in eclipse